7 of 541 portraits of Queen Victoria

 - Aaron Edwin Penley (1806-1870), Painter and drawing-master.
 Artist of 1 portrait, Sitter in 3 portraits.

 This portraitback to top

 Queen Victoria succeeded to the throne in 1837 and married Prince Albert of Saxe-Coburg Gotha in 1840.
 In this miniature, which dates from the early years of her reign, Victoria is shown with a bust of Albert.
-She was devoted to her husband, with whom she had children, and was overcome by grief at his death from cholera in 1861 at the age of .
+She was devoted to her husband, with whom she had nine children, and was overcome by grief at his death from typhoid fever in 1861 at the age of 42.
 In the portraits of the Queen made both before and after Albert's death she is frequently shown with an image of her husband sometimes in the form of a bust and sometimes in the form of a bracelet inset with his portrait.

 Linked publicationsback to top